ssg/SimpleBase/README.md

 lacks a good spec or test vectors needed.
 I had to resort to using online converters to generate preliminary test vectors.

-It's interesting that I wasn't able to reach .NET Base64's performance with Base16 although it's much simpler.
+It's interesting that I wasn't able to reach .NET Base64's performance with Base16 with a straightforward managed code despite that it's much simpler.
 I was only able to match it after I converted Base16 to unsafe code with good independent interleaving so CPU pipeline optimizations could take place.
 Still not satisfied though.
+Is .NET's Base64 implementation native?
+Perhaps.

 Thanks
 ------